 • It’s hearty, rich, and creamy!

-• This recipe has the most flavorful and satisfying type of vegan gravy!
+• This recipe yields the most flavorful and satisfying vegan gravy.

-• It’s gluten-free and can be made soy-free too!
+• It’s gluten-free and can also be made soy-free.

 • This recipe makes the perfect holiday meal!
 We love it for Thanksgiving and/or Christmas dinner!